Maxakipust/regex/README.md

 r -> &(r)
 r -> "anything"
 ```
+use "" to match the empty string

 The end goal is to be able to generate a DFA from a regex using regex derivatives and then evaluate the DFA.
-I may also try the less efficent approach of converting the regex to an NFA and then the NFA to a DFA
+I may also try the less efficent approach of converting the regex to an NFA and then the NFA to a DFA.